Autism and the Narrative Process

 Hans Christian Anderson switched from long-form fiction to fairy tales still read today.
 Thoreau gave up on society and inspired a nation.
 Yeats left the Theosophical Society and embraced the mythology of Ireland.
 Sherwood Anderson stopped writing books and created a brand new genre.

 The genre Sherwood Anderson launched with the publication of his book Winesburg, Ohio is called the 'short story cycle.'
-I am going to try my own short story cycle at some point.
-But I'm going to publish the vampire story, which has just become a novella (or maybe even a novelette), first.
+I would like to try my own short story cycle at some point.
+But I'm going to publish the vampire story, which is and will be atypical for its genre, first.

 According to psychologist Michael Fitzgerald autistics have "the ability to focus intensely on a topic...for very long periods..." as well as "a remarkable capacity for persistence...an enormous capacity for curiosity and a compulsion to understand and make sense of the world."

-Fitzgerald goes on to say, "they do not give up when obstacles to their creativity are encountered," and this is something I understand.
+Fitzgerald goes on to say, "they do not give up when obstacles to their creativity are encountered.”

 'It was a curious dream, dear, certainly: but now run in to your tea; it’s getting late.'
 So Alice got up and ran off...
 But her sister sat still just as she left her, leaning her head on her hand, watching the setting sun, and thinking of little Alice and all her wonderful Adventures, till she too began dreaming after a fashion, and... the whole place around her became alive with the strange creatures of her little sister’s dream.
 (Lewis Carroll, Alice's Adventures in Wonderland)